darvin/darvin.github.io/_posts/2012-12-18-quake-live-api.markdown

 <img src="http://www.wonderlandblog.com/.a/6a00d834515f7269e2011168984a2a970c-800wi" class="post" alt="Up" width="40%" heigth="40%" />

-[Quake Live](http://www.quakelive.com) web frontend was written by people without any taste for good names & with knowledge of [PHP](http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/)

 I spent an evening investigating their API, and here are some results:

 <!-- more -->